Gozo Malta Travel Guide

 Malta and Gozo gained independence, preserving Gozo's distinct heritage.

 The British period brought administrative changes, but Gozo largely retained its rural character.
-This long and varied history is visible in every corner of the island: in the ancient temples, the fortified city walls, the Baroque churches, and the traditional farmhouses.
+This long and varied history is visible in each corner of the island: in the ancient temples, the fortified city walls, the Baroque churches, and the traditional farmhouses.

 Each stone recounts the story of survival, adaptation, and a deep connection to the land and sea, making Gozo a place with a deep and layered past.